The Catalogue page provides access to the full Catalogue of Joint Stamp Issues 2022.

 - The letter ‘V’ stands for the word ‘Version’

-- Figure ‘3’ stands for third catalogue knowing that the 1997 version has to be considered as the first one (V1) and the Catalogue 2006 as the second one (V2)
+- Figure ‘3’ stands for third catalogue knowing that the 1997 version has to be considered as the first one (V1) and the Catalogue 2006 as the second one (V2).
+V3 was used for the edition 2022, V4 for the edition 2023, and so on

-- ‘V3’ will switch to ‘V4’ if major changes affect the entire catalogue such as large amounts of information that may impact the total number of pages and shift the page numbers of other volumes.
-When this change takes place, it will be done for all volumes at the same time.
-To avoid too frequent page modifications, a buffer of 2 to 4 pages has been left open at the end of each volume.
+- To avoid frequent page modifications during a full year, a buffer of 2 to 4 pages has been left open at the end of each volume.
 Change of quotations all over the catalogue which may happen every 2 or 3 years depending upon inflation will also affect this version figure

-- ‘.01’ stands for the first published version.
-Each modification resulting in the replacement of the on-line volume will result in the increment of this figure.
+- ‘.01’ stands for the first published version, usually in January.
+Each modification during the year leading to the replacement of the on-line volume, will result in the increment of this figure.
 This may happen up to twice a month for the most recent years.
 Replacement of volumes by updated versions will not be announced.
 However, the addition or the modification for a dedicated stamp series will be announced in the News page.

-- Changes of the head number of the catalogue, i.e., from ‘V3’ to ‘V4’ which will be put in place for all volumes at the same time, will also reset to ‘.01’ the secondary classification number
+- Changes of the head number of the catalogue, i.e., from ‘V3’ to ‘V4’ which will be put in place for all volumes at the same time, i.e. at the beginning of each new year, will also reset to ‘.01’ the secondary classification number

 - Very minor changes such as orthographic and grammatical improvements will not lead to numbering modifications